belli29/Booksters/README.md

 I solved the issue using Fetch API that allowed me to keep client and server side in comunication.
 In order to transfer the data I had to use JSON format and serialize/ parse methods in both languages.
 In order to deal with errors (author with no books) I have added a catch() function .

+I have notice a lot of code was getting repeated in my app.py .
+In order to achieve a DRY code, I have decided to make us of few helper functions

 ### Purpose